EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 ### Enhance product forms
 {:.mt-0}

-Liquid Ajax Cart ajaxifies product forms once it is loaded.
+Liquid Ajax Cart ajaxifies all product forms once it is loaded. <br/> If you want to exclude some of them — use the [`productFormsFilter`](/reference/productFormsFilter/) configuration parameter.

 </div>
 </div>